 6. Bring a baby carrier for sleep

-Getting your baby to sleep in their car seat is ideal because then you don’t have to hold them.
+Getting your baby to fall asleep in their car seat is ideal because then you don’t have to hold them while they are sleeping.
 However, we’ve had times when either we don’t bring a car seat on the plane or the baby refuses to fall asleep in the car seat (there’s only so long you can leave a baby fussing in a car seat until everyone else starts getting annoyed).
-In that instance, the carrier can be really helpful.
+In that situation, the carrier can be really helpful.

 I don’t know how many times we’ve used our Ergobaby carrier to soothe a fussy baby on a long flight.
 If baby is getting tired and won’t settle down, one of us will put the baby in the baby carrier and walk (or bounce) up and down the aisles until the baby settles or falls asleep.
 Works like a charm.